Bucket CORS policy

 HTTP header list

-Item | Description |
+Header | Description |

 ---|---|

-Content-Length | Object header sent to recipient - Size of object body: in bytes |
+Content-Length | Size of response body in bytes |

-Content-Type | Object header used to indicate the Media type of the resource |
+Content-Type | Media type of the resource |

-Last-Modified | A response containing the last modified date and time known to the server in the HTTP header |
+Last-Modified | Last modified date and time of the resource |

 X-Auth-Token | Authentication token |

-X-Container-Bytes-Used | Total bytes used |
+X-Container-Bytes-Used | Total used bytes in container |

-X-Container-Object-Count | Number of objects |
+X-Container-Object-Count | Number of objects in container |

 Configure bucket CORS policy

-Configure new CORS policy
+Set new CORS policy

-You can set up new CORS policies.
+You can configure a new CORS policy.

 -